nsearls-bu/ec530-project-2/README.md

 # BU EC530 NLP Analyzer Project 2

-Welcome to the repository for Project 2 of BU EC530's NLP Analyzer project!
 This repository contains the stub builds of APIs designed to connect to a PostgreSQL database.
 Follow the instructions below to set up the API backend using Docker Compose.

 ## Instructions